bigeasy/cadence/diary.md

 How about we make `step(next)` not return a callback?
 It simply changes the control flow of the current execution.
-It can look back through a call stack and change the index, but we'd need to keep a callstack, which wouldn't be all that expensive.
+It can look back through a call stack and change the index, but we'd need to keep a call stack, which wouldn't be all that expensive.
 There is no way to do it with annotation, it would have to be search.

 Actually, you can put it in a variable.
 Timeouts would be great, though.